5 Ways to Incorporate Animal Advocacy into Your Pet Business

 • Holding in-person demonstrations.

-You can start small with a local or state issue impacting your community.
-If you’re not sure where to start, reach out to nearby shelters or animal rights organizations for advice.
-Just remember to have a specific goal in mind!
-Generally, advocacy campaigns are best executed with a combination of in-person and online actions, but in our current circumstances, you’ll want to prioritize a virtual approach.
+If this sounds daunting, remember that you don’t necessarily have to march on Congress to create change.
+Instead, start small with a local or state issue impacting your community.
+You can even reach out to nearby shelters or animal rights organizations for guidance on animal advocacy issues strategies for success.
+Just remember to have a specific goal in mind, and remember that the most successful advocacy campaigns usually employ a combination of in-person and virtual outreach!

 4. Implement ongoing corporate philanthropy programs.